 To address the care of a student with a seizure disorder while at school or participating in a school activity, a parent may submit a seizure management and treatment plan to the district before the beginning of the school year, upon enrollment of the student, or as soon as practicable following diagnosis of a seizure disorder.
+A parent who submits a plan must use the Seizure Management and Treatment Plan Form (https://tea.texas.gov/academics/tea-seizure-management-form.pdf) developed by the Texas Education Agency.

-[See A Student with Physical or Mental Impairments Protected under Section 504 on page 28 and contact the school nurse for more information.]
+[See A Student with Physical or Mental Impairments Protected under Section 504 and contact the school nurse for more information.]

-Tobacco and E-Cigarettes Prohibited (All Grade Levels and All Others on School Property)
+Tobacco, E-Cigarettes, and Nicotine Products Prohibited (All Grade Levels)

 Students are prohibited from possessing or using any type of tobacco product, electronic cigarette (e-cigarette), or any other electronic vaporizing device while on school property or while attending an off-campus school-related activity.
+With limited exceptions for medications,